-The experimental observation of neutrino flavor oscillations [206, 207] indicates that neutrinos have a nonzero mass.
-Global fits to neutrino oscillation experiments (cf. e.g. [208, 209]) allow to fix two neutrino mass square differences as well as all mixing angles in the Pontecorvo-Maki-Nakagawa-Sakata matrix V{ν} (assuming it to be unitary), while the absolute neutrino mass scale is constrained from cosmology to be in the sub-eV range, cf. e.g. [210].
+The experimental observation of neutrino flavor oscillations [215, 216] indicates that neutrinos have a nonzero mass.
+Global fits to neutrino oscillation experiments (cf. e.g. [217, 218]) allow to fix two neutrino mass square differences as well as all mixing angles in the Pontecorvo-Maki-Nakagawa-Sakata matrix V{ν} (assuming it to be unitary), while the absolute neutrino mass scale is constrained from cosmology to be in the sub-eV range, cf. e.g. [219].
 The data immediately poses the questions why the neutrinos are so much lighter than all other fermions, and why the elements of the neutrino mass mixing matrix are so different from the quark mixing matrix.

-Since the Standard Model (SM) of particle physics cannot account for the neutrino masses $m_i \neq 0$ in a renormalizable way, the neutrino oscillations provide compelling evidence from the laboratory for physics beyond the SM.
-While the origin of the charged third generation fermions of the SM is well established by the Higgs boson measurements, the origin of neutrino masses is unknown and calls for a more fundamental theory of nature, into which the SM is embedded.
-Moreover, neutrinos may be Majorana fermions [211], fundamentally different from their charged fermion counterparts with experimentally verifiable consequences related to violation of lepton number, discoverable at colliders [212].
-It may also be connected to the open question in cosmology, the baryon asymmetry of the universe (BAU), i.e., the tiny excess $\sim 10^{-10}$ [128] of matter over antimatter in the early universe, cf. sec.
-1.3.4.10.
+Since the Standard Model (SM) of particle physics cannot account for the nonzero neutrino masses in a renormalizable way, the neutrino oscillations provide compelling evidence from the laboratory for physics beyond the SM.
+While the origin of mass for the charged third generation SM fermions is well established by the Higgs boson measurements, the origin of mass for the neutrinos is unknown and calls for a more fundamental theory of nature, into which the SM is embedded.
+Moreover, neutrinos may be Majorana fermions [220], fundamentally different from their charged fermion counterparts with experimentally verifiable consequences related to violation of lepton number, discoverable at colliders [221].
+Lepton-number violation may also be connected to an open question in cosmology, the baryon asymmetry of the universe (BAU), i.e., the tiny excess $\sim 10^{-10}$ [129] of matter over antimatter.

 Under the assumption that the New Physics scale Λ associated with the mass of the lightest new particle involved in the generation of neutrino masses is much larger than the typical energy $E{\nu} \sim \text{MeV}$ in neutrino oscillation experiments,4 the neutrino oscillations can be described in the framework of Effective Field Theory (EFT).
-The relevant operators $\mathcal{O}i^{[n]}$ have mass dimension n > 4, are suppressed by powers of Λ^{n-4} , and have Wilson coefficients $c_i^{[n]}$ which are matrices in flavour space.
-In this framework the smallness of neutrino masses can be a consequence of any combination of the following reasons:
+The relevant operators $\mathcal{O}i^{[n]}$ have mass dimension n > 4, are suppressed by powers of Λ^{n-4} , and have Wilson coefficients $c_i^{[n]}$ that are matrices in flavor space.
+In this framework the smallness of the neutrino masses can be a consequence of any combination of the following reasons: